Ms. Kaci Nowadley

 Mr. Paul Meyerhofer

-Paul Meyerhofer teaches computer science including AP Computer Science Principles at Saint Mary’s High School and runs a Computer Science Club there.
+Paul Meyerhofer teaches computer science including AP Computer Science Principles and AP Computer Science - Java at Saint Mary’s High School and runs a Computer Science Club there.
 Unlike most of the teachers, he started in the Computer Science, Information Technology Industry then became a teacher.
 Paul came to CS4HS to learn from the other teachers’ teaching techniques and different ways of teaching computer science.

 Mr. Christopher Quill